HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 The installation and the preparation of the installer of OS X Mavericks is the most complicated of all macOS releases.

-1. Apple no longer provides the installer, and the only way to download it from Apple is if you already downloaded it in the past from Mac App Store (Purchase History), otherwise you have to download it from a trusted source. []
+1. Apple no longer provides the installer, and the only way to download it from Apple is if you already downloaded it in the past from Mac App Store (Purchase History), otherwise you have to download it from a trusted source.
+[Online Method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html) as proposed by Dortania will not work.

-2. OS X Mavericks is the first macOS to have the signature issue when we start the installation process up until macOS Sierra.
+2. OS X Mavericks is the first macOS to have the installation issue when we start the installation process, up until macOS Sierra you will receive this message `This copy of the Install Mac OS X can't be verified.
+It may have been corrupted or tampered with during download` if you use the `createinstallmedia` tool.

 3. You need a specific SMBIOS aswell.